-In the Objects tab, you can use the Detail and ER Diagram buttons to change the object view.
+In the Objects tab, you can use the III List, 🗮 Detail and III ER Diagram buttons to change the object view.

-If you want to hide the group structure in Detail view, choose View -> Flatten Object List from the menu bar.
+If you want to hide the group structure in List view or Details view, choose View -> Flatten Object List from the menu bar.